kusumotonorio/factlog/README.md

 ```
 Use `voca` to set the quotation to be called.
 Such quotations take an **environment** which holds the binding of variables, and returns `t` or `f` as a result of execution.
 To retrieve the values of variables in your environment, use `of `or `at`.

+The word `unify` unifies the two following the environment in that environment.

 Rewrite the definition of facto to use them.
 ```
 USE: logica